March Madness moves on to the Sweet 16: How to watch the best games, players

 Games to watch

-BYU vs. Alabama, Thursday in Newark, New Jersey.
+BYU vs. Alabama, Thursday.
 If you like offense, this is the game for you.
 The Cougars are one of the nation's top 3-point shooting teams, relying on the arc to knock off VCU and Wisconsin.
 The Crimson Tide are one of the nation's highest-scoring teams, averaging 85 points in their first two March Madness games.

-Maryland vs. Florida, Thursday, San Francisco.
+Maryland vs. Florida, Thursday.
 The Terrapins had the first buzzer-beater of this year's bracket, knocking off Colorado State 72-71 on Derik Queen's banked-in fadeaway jumper.
-They'll face a stiff test against the Gators, who ended UConn's season after blowing out Norfolk State.
+They face a stiff test against the Gators, who ended UConn's season after blowing out Norfolk State.

 How can I watch?